chrischizinski/chrischizinski.github.com/_posts/2014-04-04-igraph-ggplotll.md

 {% endhighlight %}

-Now we have all the coordinates for the nodes in the plot, which we can display in *ggplot*
+Now we have all the coordinates for the nodes in the plot,  we can display it in *ggplot*